workadaptive/content/_articles/when-ai-actually-gets-it.md

 Using AI to write it.

-And the AI is reasoning about its own reasoning process.
+And the AI's reasoning about its own reasoning process.

 And I'm validating that the reasoning matches how I actually think.